Skip to content

 Annual filing requirements for a limited company

-Companies House filings
+Companies House

-Confirmation statement
+Confirmation Statement

-Annual accounts
+Annual Accounts

-HMRC filings
+HMRC

 Company Tax Return (CT600)

-• Deadline: within 12 months of the end of your accounting period
+Within 12 months of accounting period end

-• Applies to: all active companies liable for Corporation Tax
+Companies liable for Corporation Tax

-Corporation Tax payment
+Corporation Tax Payment

-• Applies to: VAT-registered companies only
+VAT-registered companies

 What happens if I miss a deadline?